anandgraves/frontend-developer-bookmarks/README.md

 # Frontend Developer Bookmarks

-## Project ideal scenarios
+## Project approaches

 * **Content-first approach**
-  _Reality_: content is always last, the (visual/responsive) design/cms doesn't fit the content and things need to change.
-More costs/frustration as a result.
+  UX/Visual Designer should work together with the content creator to create a visual design.
   [Designing Content-First for a Better UX](https://gathercontent.com/blog/designing-content-first-for-a-better-ux)
   [Steph Hay - Content-first UX Design](https://vimeo.com/119859080)
+* ** Always mobile first for responsive design**
+  Even when there is no visual design for smaller devices than desktop.
+* ** Create reusable responsive components instead of pages**
+  * [From Pages to Patterns: An Exercise for Everyone ](http://alistapart.com/article/from-pages-to-patterns-an-exercise-for-everyone) - build components instead of pages
 * **No unnecessary deadlines**
-  _Reality_: sometimes the client demands a certain deadline just because they can.
-This results in bad code (bad maintainability), more bugs and more frustration.

 ## General